We create new possibilities for life

 • Continued or recurring pain in the foot and ankle

-You may also face additional risks, which vary depending on your health, age and the condition or shape of your foot, leg muscles and tendons.
-This may also impact the type of surgery that can be performed.
+You may also face additional risks depending on your health, age and the condition or shape of your foot, leg muscles and tendons.
+These may also affect your surgery options.

 Speak to your doctor for more information on the risks and procedures that are recommended for you.